-When selecting a course there is an expectation that students purchase the required textbooks and requisites listed in the booklist for specific subjects.
-2024 Booklist will be available in mid/late Term 4.
+There is an expectation that students purchase the required textbooks and requisites listed in the booklist for specific subjects.
+The 2025 Booklist will be available in mid/late Term 4.
 Students also need to ensure that they have adequate printing credits to meet the requirements of the course.